v6d-io/v6d/docs/index.rst

       :text: Getting Involved
       :classes: btn-block stretched-link
    ^^^^^^^^^^^^
-   Get involved and become part of the vineyard community.
+   Get involved and become part of the Vineyard community.

    ---